- Current Class Schedule

 Dog On It (DOI) offers training classes for all levels, from puppy classes to international handling, at the Club's training field in Zellwood, near Apopka.
 The address is 4253 Ponkan Road, Zellwood, FL 32798.
 The entire site is fully fenced and the rings are lighted.
 Water and wading pools are available to cool off the dogs, and there is shade near the rings to park under if you like to work out of your car.
 For those who took classes at our old site in Winter Park, this one has a big advantage -- no more schlepping equipment!

-As of now, classes are offered by Rhonda Koeske and Marco Magiolo!
+As of now, classes are offered by Rhonda Koeske and Elizabeth Dott!
 DOI members in good standing get priority for the spaces available each session, and non-members spots are available for the classes that don't fill with members.
 Additional instructors may be added as demand warrants.

 Sign-up is through the instructors, and fees are paid to them directly, not to DOI.

 "I believe that every dog and handler team is unique and has their own set of strengths and weaknesses.
 There is no "one size fits all" training method for each and every dog and handler team.
 I like to help handlers find methods and techniques that work for them based on their relationship with their dog and their strengths.
 I like having fun in training and cheering on students to success!
 Rhonda has had tremendous success with her dogs, Spike and Tack, both mixed breeds, with which she has obtained notable accomplishments."